KimRosmus/datasciencecoursera-1/tidydataproject/README.md

 - Place the Run_Analysis.R script in the same working directory as the samsung data - ie UCI_HAR_Dataset

 - Step 4th and 6th of the Run_Analysis.R script achieves the step 1 & 2 of the requirement ie merging the training and test sets to create one data set with only measurements on the mean and standard deviation for each measurement.
+For filtering the "mean" measurements, I have used grep("mean",features$V2) - which will filter column likes "meanFreq*" as well.
+Standard deviation is filtered through grep("std()",features$V2) which gets the exact column names representing the standard deviation.

 -  Step 13th and 14th of the Run_Analysis.R script labels the activities and column names of the resulting tidy data set.
 This completes the requirements 1 to 4 of the assignment.